MostlyAdequate/mostly-adequate-guide/ch8.md

 // Exercise 1
 // ==========
-// Use _.add(x,y) and _.map(f,x) to make a function that increments a value
+// Use add(x,y) and map(f,x) to make a function that increments a value
 // inside a functor.
 var ex1 = undefined

 // Exercise 2
 // ==========
-// Use _.head to get the first element of the list. var xs = Identity.of(['do', 'ray', 'me', 'fa', 'so', 'la', 'ti', 'do']);
+// Use head to get the first element of the list. var xs = Identity.of(['do', 'ray', 'me', 'fa', 'so', 'la', 'ti', 'do']);

 var ex2 = undefined